 We all use face unlock to access our phones these days.
 But all facial recognition scanners are not made equal.
 Cheaper facial scanners are easily fooled with photos while the advanced ones which scan your face with infrared light and look at your 3D facial contours as well.
 Again like fingerprints, it’s not foolproof – people have gone to the extent of making 3D masks to bypass face recognition.
 Even Iris scanners, which scan characteristics of your eyes have been fooled by an artificial eye which was created using a printer and a contact lens.

-Photos you, your family and friends have uploaded to social media or captures from security cameras you’ve passed can be used against you.
+Photos which you, your family and friends have uploaded to social media or captures from security cameras you’ve passed can be used against you.

 This method was gaining popularity a little while back but didn’t get too much traction is the method of using your “Voice Print” for authentication.
 This method used voice comparison to compare a voice signature against a set of pre-recorded samples to find a match.
 This again is not that hard to bypass if someone got access to your voice recording and can stitch up words you say into the right phrase.

-These days, artificial intelligence can be used to create a speech which sounds like you by was generated by a computer.
+These days, artificial intelligence can be used to create a speech which sounds like you but was generated by a computer.
 Not sure if this would bypass voice locks, but it does sound plausible given the accuracy of AI speech generation systems these days.

 Reset Stolen Credentials?